-Leonard A. Potter has been nominated for election to the Board of Directors for a three-year term expiring in 2024.
-If elected, Mr. Potter will continue to serve on the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Valuation Committee, and as the lead independent director of the Board of Directors.
-Mr. Potter is not being proposed for election to the Board of Directors pursuant to any arrangement or understanding between Mr. Potter and the Company or any other person.
+Mark D. Klein and Lisa Westley are currently directors and each has been nominated to continue to serve as a director of the Company for a threeyear term expiring in 2026.
+If elected, Ms. Westley will continue to serve on the Audit Committee, the Compensation Committee, the Nominating and Corporate Governance Committee and the Valuation Committee, and will continue to serve as Chair of the Compensation Committee.
+Mr. Klein and Ms. Westley are not being proposed for election to the Board of Directors pursuant to any arrangement or understanding between either of themselves and the Company or any other person.

-A stockholder can vote for or withhold his or her vote from the director-nominee.
-In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy "FOR" the election of the director-nominee named above.
-If the director-nominee should decline or be unable to serve as director, it is intended that the proxy will vote for the election of such person as is nominated by the Board of Directors as a replacement.
-The Board of Directors has no reason to believe that the director-nominee named above will be unable or unwilling to serve.
+A stockholder can vote for or withhold his or her vote from the director-nominees.
+In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy "FOR" the election of the director-nominees named above.
+If any director-nominee should decline or be unable to serve as director, it is intended that the proxy will vote for the election of such person as is nominated by the Board of Directors as a replacement.
+The Board of Directors has no reason to believe that the director-nominees named above will be unable or unwilling to serve.

-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF THE DIRECTOR-NOMINEE NAMED IN THIS PROXY STATEMENT.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" THE ELECTION OF THE DIRECTOR-NOMINEES NAMED IN THIS PROXY STATEMENT.

-Information about the Director-Nominee and Directors
+Information about the Director-Nominees and Directors

 As described below under "Corporate Governance - Committees of the Board of Directors - Nominating and Corporate Governance Committee," the Board of Directors has identified certain desired talents and experience for director-nominees.
-Each of our directors and the director-nominee has demonstrated high character and integrity; the knowledge, skills and experience necessary to be able to offer advice and guidance to our management in light of prevailing business conditions; familiarity with national and international business matters; experience with accounting rules and practices; appreciation of the relationship of our business to the changing needs of society; and the desire to balance the considerable benefit of continuity with the periodic injection of fresh perspective.
-Each of our directors and the directornominee also has sufficient time available to devote to the affairs of the Company, is able to work with the other members of the Board of Directors and contribute to the success of the Company and can represent the long-term interests of the Company's stockholders as a whole.
-Our directors and the director-nominee have been selected such that the Board of Directors represents a range of backgrounds and experience.
+Each of our directors and each of the director-nominees has demonstrated high character and integrity; the knowledge, skills and experience necessary to be able to offer advice and guidance to our management in light of prevailing business conditions; familiarity with national and international business matters; experience with accounting rules and practices; appreciation of the relationship of our business to the changing needs of society; and the desire to balance the considerable benefit of continuity with the periodic injection of fresh perspective.
+Each of our directors and each of the director-nominees also has sufficient time available to devote to the affairs of the Company, is able to work with the other members of the Board of Directors and contribute to the success of the Company and can represent the long-term interests of the Company's stockholders as a whole.
+Our directors and the director-nominees have been selected such that the Board of Directors represents a range of backgrounds and experience.

-Certain information, as of the Record Date, with respect to Mr. Potter, the director-nominee for election at the Annual Meeting, as well as each of the current directors, is set forth below, including their names, ages, a brief description of their recent business experience, including present occupations and employment, certain directorships that each person holds, the year in which each person became a director of the Company, and a discussion of each person's particular experience, qualifications, attributes or skills that lead us to conclude, as of the Record Date, that such individual should serve as a director of the Company, in light of the Company's business and structure.
+Certain information, as of the Record Date, with respect to Mr. Klein and Ms. Westley, the director-nominees for election at the Annual Meeting, as well as each of the current directors, is set forth below, including their names, ages, a brief description of their recent business experience, including present occupations and employment, certain directorships that each person holds, the year in which each person became a director of the Company, and a discussion of each person's particular experience, qualifications, attributes or skills that lead us to conclude, as of the Record Date, that such individual should serve as a director of the Company, in light of the Company's business and structure.
+There were no legal proceedings of the type described in Items 401(f)(7) and (8) of Regulation S-K in the past 10 years against any of our directors, director-nominees or officers, and none are currently pending.